harshitv804/Simple-Website-Blocker-using-Python-GUI/README.md

 ![Screenshot_3](https://user-images.githubusercontent.com/100853494/169704759-ea7a9da0-61ac-44ce-9bc1-2b1339954e27.png)

-This is a mini project for my college.
+This is a fun mini project for my college.
 This python program was directly converted to an `.exe` file, hence this can't be used for further development.
 Feel free to download and use it.